Don’t Be a Lemming! (And Other Investing Wisdom)

 - The stock market is on a dizzying upward trajectory, fueled by euphoria.

-Which brings us back to today’s Trump rally.
+Which brings us back to the current rally.
 When everyone and his brother is buying stocks and dishing out hot stock tips, it’s a clear sign that a top is near.
 Investors tend to buy when they anticipate the market will rise; they sell when they anticipate the market will fall.
 But if everyone is expecting prices to go up, odds are that everyone who intends to buy already has bought.
-So, who’s left to bid prices up?
+So, who’s left to bid up prices?
 The Dutch learned this lesson the hard way.

 This trader is no lemming…